 - The loss of any device that can send, store or retrieve data will be reported to your Data Protection Lead and the Data Protection Officer immediately. - Personal devices such as mobile phones, tablets, laptops or any device that can contain personally identifiable information will not be used and is not permitted by the school. - All devices provided by school to include mobile phone, laptop, memory stick, tablet, external hard drive, computer etc, will be encrypted, and care must be taken to safeguard the equipment against loss or damage.
-The password used to encrypt information will not be written down and will never be stored or transported with the device. - All devices provided by the school will only be used for the purposes for which they were supplied. - Memory sticks that do not require a password to access the data contained on it will not be used and are not permitted by the school. - Any storage devices no longer required, which may contain information that is surplus to requirements or any device that is in need of secure disposal should be returned to IT staff within the school or the Data Protection Lead - Ross Griffiths (SBM) in person. - Media such as CDs or DVDs, which contain data and are no longer required will be physically destroyed by the IT Department/Data Protection Lead - Ross Griffiths (SBM).
+The password used to encrypt information will not be written down and will never be stored or transported with the device.
+Staff are reminded to change their passwords at regular intervals if a forced change of password is not set - All devices provided by the school will only be used for the purposes for which they were supplied. - Unencrypted memory sticks to store data are not permitted by the school.

+Memory sticks that do not require a password to access the data contained on it will not be used and are not permitted by the school. - Any storage devices no longer required, which may contain information that is surplus to requirements or any device that is in need of secure disposal should be returned to IT staff within the school or the Data Protection Lead Ross Griffiths in person. - Media such as CDs or DVDs, which contain data and are no longer required will be physically destroyed by the IT Department/Data Protection Lead - Ross Griffiths. - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected.